Acria-Network/Acria-Documentation/developing.md

 The first four parameters are the same as before but in addition to those there are now two additional parameters.
 - the request data which further specifies the data needed
-- the passthrough data which will be unchanged passed through to the callback function
+- the pass through data which will be unchanged passed through to the callback function

 ?> **Tip** Keep in mind that requests with parameters cost more gas (+40000).
-On the pther hand the fee required might be slightly lower as more data can be deleted (15000 gas gets refunded per uint256) by the Oracle Node.
+On the other hand the fee required might be slightly lower as more data can be deleted (15000 gas gets refunded per uint256) by the Oracle Node.

 ### Requesting Data with parameters - Callback